huseyintemiz/huseyintemiz.github.io/_posts/2025-09-22-Recovering-Human-Face-Geometry.md

 In this post, we explore how to recover the 3D geometry of a human face using the FLAME model [1].
 FLAME is a parametric 3D face model trained on a large dataset of diverse human faces.
 It represents faces with a compact set of coefficients for identity, expressions, and head pose, making face reconstruction a problem of regressing the right parameters rather than building a mesh from scratch.
 This approach is both versatile and robust, capable of capturing fine variations efficiently.

-We focus on single-image fitting with FLAME, using the open-source [flame-head-tracker](https://github.com/PeizhiYan/flame-head-tracker) [3] codebase.
+We focus on single-image fitting with FLAME, using the open-source <a href="https://github.com/PeizhiYan/flame-head-tracker" style="color: #4682B4;">flame-head-tracker</a> [3] codebase.
 This repository provides a modular pipeline for both video-based tracking and single-image fitting.
 Our discussion centers on fitting the FLAME model to recover a 3D representation from a single unconstrained image.

 <!-- todo: resim degisecek -->
 <div align="center">